Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution was merged on 2/21/2018 after one patch set and was deployed on 2/27/2018.

 #### Description:
-Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN HTML standards.
+MDN and W3 specify HTML conventions that ensure semantic HTML.
+These standards specify that the `<article>` tag is for forum posts, blog posts, news stories and comments.
+Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to adhere to the above standard because they contained comments and forum posts.
 #### Visuals:
 Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.